HANDHELD GPS GUIDE

 GPS devices make excellent navigation aids, and there are several small handheld units available for use as backups to main units or for the diver who doesn’t wish to be fixed to one boat.
-Charles Hood checks out the options for waterproof handheld GPS
+Here's DIVE's guide to buying a waterproof handheld GPS.

-DIVE takes a look at waterproof handheld Global Positioning System (GPS) units.
 These useful devices are great navigation aids and have a multitude of features, but there are caveats attached to them.
 They should always be used in conjunction with paper charts and should not be solely relied on to navigate a passage.
 Indeed, when you start up a unit, you will notice that the manufacturer usually displays a similar message requiring you to confirm that you understand this point.
 The reasons for this are twofold.
-First, they are electronic pieces of equipment and can fail and, perhapsmore importantly, most leisure GPS devices navigate in direct lines – unless you specifically enter waypoints to, say, plota course around a headland.
+First, they are electronic pieces of equipment and can fail and, perhaps more importantly, most leisure GPS devices navigate in direct lines – unless you specifically enter waypoints to, say, plot a course around a headland.
 Also, they won’t automatically route you around other hazards such as rocks, shallow water and shipping channels.

 What is GPS?